 1) The Personal Finance Starter Pack: Age 18.

-In this TikTok by Humphrey Yang, a former financial advisor with a popular personal finance TikTok and YouTube channel, Yang provides three personal finance suggestions for teenagers who just turned 18: open a checking account, build your credit score and open a Roth IRA
+In this TikTok by Humphrey Yang, a former financial advisor with a popular personal finance TikTok and YouTube channel, Yang provides three personal finance suggestions for teenagers who just turned 18: open a checking account, build your credit score and open a Roth IRA.

 Is this good advice?

 Yes, it’s good advice.
-On the same subject : Here’s what you should know.
+This may interest you : Kingston: Understanding the 60-day rollover rule | Business.
 Though our financial expert argues you don’t need to worry about your credit score when you’re 18.

 First off, starting to save for retirement early is always better than later.
 Since most 18-year-olds don’t have full-time jobs or access to a 401(k) through their employer, a Roth IRA is a good way for teenagers to put money, that’s already been taxed, toward retirement.